Formation of mega-parsec giant radio sources from hosts residing in dark matter halos with normal hot baryonic gas fractions: Introduction

-The low-density environment is the most widely invoked explanation for the formation of GRSs \citep{chen11, dabhade20a, lan21, oei24a}.
+Several mechanisms, including a low-density environment, unusually high jet power, and recurrent jet activity, have been proposed to explain the formation of GRSs \citep{dabhade23}.
+The low-density environment is the most widely invoked explanation for the formation of GRSs \citep{chen11, dabhade20a, lan21, oei24b}.
 By adopting the optical velocity dispersion of group members within 0.7 Mpc of GRG NGC 6251, \cite{chen11} indirectly suggested that the density of X-ray emitting gas in NGC 6251 is unusually low.
-Recent observations indicate that GRSs can form in a wide variety of cosmic environments \citep{oei24b, oei24a}.
+The most recent observations show that GRSs can form in nearly all cosmic environments: about 30\% of all luminous GRSs reside in galaxy clusters, 60\% in galaxy groups, and roughly 10\% in more dilute regions such as filaments, sheets, or voids \citep{oei24a, oei24b}.
 However, these observations have not directly related GRSs to the local gas environment through which the jets propagate, while strong jet–ambient gas interactions will suppress the growth of large-scale lobes \citep{duan25}.
 Besides the interstellar medium (ISM), the gas environment of the hosts primarily consists of hot circumgalactic medium (CGM) within the dark matter halos for hosts as massive galaxies (\citealt{tumlinson17}), and of intragroup or intracluster medium for hosts as central giant elliptical galaxies in the galaxy groups or clusters (\citealt{fabian12}).
 The massive satellites could also retain hot CGM \citep{rohr24, zhang24}.
 The amount of hot gas in a dark matter halo is characterized by its hot baryonic gas fraction, which for low-redshift galaxies primarily depends on the mass of dark matter halo \citep{xu20, dev24}.
-In this study, we use numerical simulations to investigate whether forming GRSs requires a low-density gas environment (i.e., a low baryonic gas fraction) within dark matter halos of varying masses.
-The results could be checked by future observations aimed at probing the gas environment, particularly the baryonic gas fraction, in the host dark matter halos of GRSs.
+Future observations may probe the relation between the formation of GRSs and the local gas environment, particularly in dark matter halos of different masses and baryonic gas fractions.